Engin-Boot/pong-stage-shivanigoyal236/Stage0/score card.md

 user have a phone

-### Scenario:when player1 miss the ball
+### Scenario:when player one miss the ball

-given players playing the game when player1 miss the ball then score of player2 increases by one
+given players playing the game when player one miss the ball then score of player two increases by one

-### Scenario:when player2 miss the ball
+### Scenario:when player two miss the ball

-given players playing the game when player2 miss the ball then score of player2 increases by one
+given players playing the game when player two miss the ball then score of player one increases by one